bch0w/simutils/seisflows/tutorial/README.txt

 These files are distributed by SeisFlows3 to each of the SPECFEM3D working directories under the hood.

-* One key difference is that SeisFlows3 requires N number of CMTSOLUTION files, where N is the number of earthquakes you want to simulate in parallel.
+* One key difference is that SeisFlows3 requires N CMTSOLUTION files, where N is the number of sources you want to simulate in parallel.
 N should also match the parameters.yaml value: NTASK

 You can check NTASK with the following command

     $ seisflows par NTASK

-* Each CMTSOLUTION file should be different, and have a suffix to distinguish themselves from one another.
-One example would be to use earthquake IDs from the organization you collect your earthquakes from, another example would be numerical ordering (e.g., CMTSOLUTION_001, CMTSOLUTION_002, ..., CMTSOLUTION_N)
+* Each CMTSOLUTION file should be different, and have a unique suffix.
+E.g., use earthquake IDs, or numerical ordering (e.g., CMTSOLUTION_001, CMTSOLUTION_002, ..., CMTSOLUTION_N)

-!
-NOTE: The following steps are not necessary for the tutorial, they are just used to describe the SPECFEM3D directory structure
+(1) The data, and true and initial models for this problem are already generated

-(1) For this example problem, the data and initial model have already been generated to keep things simple.
-We'll have a look to see the different parts.
+    $ ls -l utils/specfem3d

-    $ ls -l TUTORIAL/specfem3d
+In this example we will perform a synthetic inversion starting from a homogeneous halfspace (hh) initial model, and trying to recover a layered halfspace true model

-(2) Here we have a slimmed down version of a SPECFEM3D working directory, which only requires a file for the compiled binaries (bin/) and the DATA/ directory
+(2) The DATA/ directory already contains all the files (a) -- (c)

-    $ ls -l TUTORIAL/specfem3d/DATA
+    $ ls -l utils/specfem3d/DATA

-!
-NOTE: Whatever is in this DATA directory (defined as PATHS.SPECFEM_DATA in the parameters.yaml file) will get copied into all the SeisFlows working directories (scales by number of events).
-So if you have large files, e.g., *.xyz files from an external tomography model that are not necessary for the inversion, you may want to create a separate DATA/ directory that doesn't contain these files to avoid unncessary storage requirements.
+NOTE: Whatever is in this DATA directory will get copied into all the SeisFlows working so don't keep large files here (e.g., tomo files).
+You can check the location of the data directory with

-(3) Here we see the DATA/ directory has parts (a)--(c) as mentioned above, as well as the directory meshfem3D_files
+    $ seisflows par specfem_data

-    $ ls -l TUTORIAL/specfem3d/DATA/meshfem3D_files
+(3) Within the DATA/ directory we also have the mesh files which defines a North Island, NZ domain with ~30k elements.

-(4) These mesh files define the structured grid and velocity model used for this example.
-The mesh defines the North Island of New Zealand split up into N=40 chunks.
-The velocity model is a simple 1D layered halfspace, based on the velocity model in Ristau (2008).
+    $ ls -l utils/specfem3d/DATA/meshfem3D_files

-(5) We have already generated the DATABASES_MPI/ files which define the velocity model in terms of the SPECMFEM3D binary (.bin) files.
-You can see those here:
+(4) We have also provvided the DATABASES_MPI/ files which define the starting velocity model in terms of the Specfem3D binary (.bin) files.

-    $ ls -l TUTORIAL/specfem3d/OUTPUT_FILES/DATABASES_MPI
+    $ ls -l utils/specfem3d/OUTPUT_FILES_HH/DATABASES_MPI

-(6) We have also generated a target model which is identical to the initial model except all the velocity (vp, vs) values are reduced by 30%.
-We will be using SeisFlows to attempt to recover the velocity changes between the initial and final models
+The layered halfspace has a similar directory

-* So now that we have our initial model and data, we can start our inversion
+    $ ls -l utils/specfem3d/OUTPUT_FILES_LAYERED/DATABASES_MPI

 ################################################################################